EE-institute/demo/process.md

 - Ontological parts of DEMO that require (meta)specification
 - The scope of this board can only be changed with approval of the EEI management
 - Current standards: DEMO-SL, GO(-)SL
-- [ ] Any part outside of this scope will be processed separately - t.b.d.

 ## Change request process
 1. **Submission**